Skip to main content

 • SMO 2: International Education Standards

-Initial and continuing professional development (IPD and CPD) of professional accountants in Nigeria is determined by the two professional accountancy organizations (PAOs) in the country—the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN)—as well as the National Universities Commission (NUC) and National Board for Technical Education (NBTE).
-The NUC and NBTE determine the curriculum of universities in Nigeria and polytechnic institutions and the PAOs accredit universities to ensure alignment with the IES requirements.
+Initial and continuing professional development (IPD and CPD) of professional accountants in Nigeria is determined by the two professional accountancy organizations (PAOs) in the country, the Institute of Chartered Accountants of Nigeria (ICAN) and the Association of National Accountants of Nigeria (ANAN), as well as the National Universities Commission (NUC) and the National Board for Technical Education (NBTE).
+The NUC and NBTE determine the curricula of universities and polytechnic institutions, while the PAOs accredit education providers to help ensure alignment with the International Education Standards (IES).

 • SMO 3: International Standards on Auditing